tidev/titanium-docs/docs/api/titanium/android/intent.md

 Note that the parameters to create a Service Intent are different than the ones used to create an Activity or Broadcast.
 The properties and methods listed below are used for Activity and Broadcast Intents.
-See the [createServiceIntent](Titanium.Android.createServiceIntent) method for the parameters to create a Service Intent.
+See the <Titanium.Android.createServiceIntent> method for the parameters to create a Service Intent.

 ### Action